ibdknox/brepl/README.md

 # Brepl

-The Clojure Script browser repl.
+The Clojure Script REPL that uses a running browser as its execution context.
+This lets you run ClojureScript code to drive the browser...

+Let the dom appending begin!

 ## Requirements